 Due to the small number of participants, caution is warranted in generalizing the results.
 However, these findings are certainly still informative because they offer some much-needed scientific insight into the phenomenon of transitional bisexuality.

 For one thing, these results suggest that male transitional bisexuality is common and that it seems to be more about coming to terms with one’s own gay identity than it is about actually being bisexual.
 The fact that this is so common is probably what has given rise to the popular stereotype that male bisexuality is just “a layover on the way to gaytown.”

 For another, these findings also suggest that a history of bisexual identification among gay men isn’t necessarily evidence of sexual fluidity because most of the men who adopt this temporary identity don’t actually have bisexual feelings.
 Scientists studying sexual fluidity therefore need to be mindful of the fact that transitional bisexuality exists.

-On a side note, I should mention that the study discussed above didn’t just look at transitional bisexuality—it also explored the differences between completely gay men (those who score 6 on the Kinsey Scale) and mostly gay men (those who score 5), which is interesting in its own right.
-However, I think that might merit its own separate post, so stay tuned.
+On a side note, I should mention that the study discussed above didn’t just look at transitional bisexuality—it also explored the differences between completely gay men (those who score 6 on the Kinsey Scale) and mostly gay men (those who score 5), which is interesting in its own right–and something I cover in a separate post (see here).